 Disputes about a Benchmarking determination, which are not formal complaints, should be resolved by the Administrator by reference to its standard appropriate procedures.
-If a complaint results in a change in a Benchmark determination, that should be Published or Made Available to Subscribers and Published or
+If a complaint results in a change in a Benchmark website.

 The "Complaints Consultation Management Rule of TORF" stipulates a system to ensure independence in investigating complaints and consultations by, depending on the nature of the complaint or consultation, excluding the person in charge of the complaint or consultation from the person conducting the investigation.